jimmykzm94/udacity-robotic-software-nanodegree/README.md

 # Udacity robotic software nanodegree

+## Short note
+The Gazebo or ROS command may not work properly on VSCode terminal.
+Please use Terminal window instead.

 ## Project 1
 Note to myself:
 1. When creating plugin, insert `<plugin name='<name>' filename='<build-filename>.so'/>` after `<world name='default'>` in world file.